mchorse/reads/content/aperture.md

 **Disclaimer**: this mod has nothing to do with Aperture Science from Portal games.
 See the article on what is [Aperture](https://en.wikipedia.org/wiki/Aperture) actually is.

 **Aperture** is a Minecraft mod which allows you to create advanced camera movement (for cinematics or machinimas) using camera editor GUI.
-It works with Forge for Minecraft 1.12.2 (past versions available for 1.10.2 and 1.11.2).
+It works with Forge for Minecraft 1.12.2 (past versions are available for 1.10.2 and 1.11.2).

 ## Features